 - Official French fluency tests and diplomas

-- Ace your French proficiency tests with Learn French With Alexa and Kwiziq
+- Ace your French test with Learn French With Alexa and Kwiziq!

 Whether you’re an avid language learner or just getting started, chances are you’ve probably heard of the CEFR, the Common European Framework of Reference for Languages.
 These evidence-based levels give you a clear, objective rating of your language comprehension and understanding.
 Think of it as a sort of “French fluency test” that will assess your proficiency.
 You can take our French level test right here on our site and have your exam professionally assessed by our A.I. to give you the most accurate CEFR French level to get you started.